MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 Specifies the amount of free space to reserve on each drive used by this distribution point.
 When this limit is reached, Configuration Manager chooses a different drive and continues the copy process to that drive.
 Content files can span multiple drives.

+Starting in version 2107, the default minimum free space changed from 50 MB to **500 MB**.

 ```yaml
 Type: Int32